Audi A5 Sportback review - Interior, design and technology

 Sat-nav, stereo and infotainment

-Spec a car with Audi’s optional 12.3-inch Virtual Cockpit system and you’ll instantly feel like you’re driving a car from the future.
+Audi’s 12.3-inch Virtual Cockpit system is now standard, and you’ll instantly feel like you’re driving a car from the future.
 Sitting in place of the conventional dials, the fully digital setup can display full screen sat-nav mapping, media data or trip information alongside the speedometer and rev counter.
 It’s super intuitive to use and looks great.

-However, even those without the Virtual Cockpit dials have a high quality feel, with a classy fit and finish unseen on anything else in this class.
+The rest of the interior has a high quality feel, with a classy fit and finish unseen on anything else in this class.
 A Mercedes C-Class runs the A5 close for solidity and elegant switchgear, but the Audi really does raise the bar.

 In this review